 Although there is less research surrounding these treatment methods and they can be difficult to measure or monitor in terms of effectiveness or success, we felt strongly that we wanted to try all less-invasive options first.

-5. We saw growth, and were dedicated to growth without it.
+5. We saw growth and were dedicated to growth without medical interference.

 One of the biggest reasons we pushed back against the suggestions to pursue ADD medication was because we felt that Austin was making progress without it—so much so, that we wanted to give him a chance to battle his learning disabilities and struggles without it in order to learn proper coping skills.